MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 Healthcare organizations are realizing that AI (Artificial Intelligence) and ML (machine learning) can be valuable tools for many parts of their business, from improving patient outcomes to streamlining daily operations.
-Often, healthcare organizations do not have the technology staff to implement AI/ML systems.
+Often, healthcare organizations don't have the technology staff to implement AI/ML systems.
 To improve this situation and get AI/ML solutions running on Azure quickly, Microsoft created the [Azure healthcare AI blueprint](/azure/security/blueprints/azure-health?WT.mc_id=ms-docs-dastarr).
 Using the blueprint, we show how to get started with AI/ML quickly in a safe, compliant, secure, and reliable way.

 The health blueprint for AI bootstraps AI/ML into your organization using Azure.
-This article describes installing the blueprint, its components, and how to use it to run an AI/ML experiment that predicts a patient’s length of stay.
+This article describes how to install the blueprint and what its components are.
+Then we cover how to use the solution to run an AI/ML experiment that predicts a patient’s length of stay.

 ### Benefits

-The blueprint was created to give healthcare organizations guidance and a quick start on proper PaaS (Platform as a Service) architectures to support AI/ML in in highly regulated healthcare environments, including ensuring the system upholds HIPAA and HITRUST compliance requirements.
+The blueprint was created to give healthcare organizations guidance and a quick start on proper PaaS (Platform as a Service) architectures.
+The blueprint supports AI/ML in highly regulated healthcare environments.
+The solution ensures the system upholds HIPAA and HITRUST compliance requirements.

 Technology staff in healthcare organizations often have little time for new projects, especially those in which they must learn a new and complex technology.
 The blueprint can help technical staff become familiar with Azure and several of its services quickly, saving the cost of a learning curve.
-Technical staff can learn from the blueprint as a reference implementation after it is installed and use that knowledge to extend its capabilities or create a new AI/ML solution patterned after the blueprint.
+After the blueprint is installed, technical staff can learn from it as a reference implementation.
+They can then use that knowledge to extend its capabilities or to create a new AI/ML solution that's patterned after the blueprint.

 The blueprint gets your organization up and running with new AI/ML capabilities—quickly.
 With AI and ML in place, technical staff are ready to run AI/ML experiments using data collected through various sources.
-For instance, data may already exist on previous instances of sepsis and many of the accompanying variables that were tracked for individual patients with the condition.
-Using this data in an anonymized format, technical staff can look for indicators of potential sepsis in patients and help change operational procedures to better avoid the condition.
+For example, data might already exist on previous instances of sepsis and through many of the accompanying variables that were tracked for individual patients with the condition.
+By using this data in an anonymized format, technical staff can look for indicators of potential sepsis in patients.
+They can then help change operational procedures to better avoid the condition.

 The blueprint provides the data and example code for learning how to predict a patient’s length of stay.
 This is a sample use case that can be used for learning about the components of the AI/ML solution.